joslimeira/ReadLuck/README.md

 📚 Add books with customizable fields
 🎲 Smart book draw with visual highlights
 📊 Quick reading statistics
-🗂️ “My Books” screen with search, batch edit, and delete
+🗂️ "My Books" screen with search, batch edit, and delete
 💾 Library backup and restore in format: `CSV`
 🔐 Completely offline — no data collection, no account, no tracking